sahil142214/Portfolio/README.md

  </table>

-1. There is a basic console that looks like a terminal and functions on a handful number of commands.
+1. There is a basic console on homepage that looks like a terminal and functions on a handful number of commands.
 2. There are two themes of the site between which you can toggle by pressing the theme button on top right.
-3.